laravel-enso/documentation/docs/backend/activity-log.md

 Activity logger dependency for [Laravel Enso](https://laravel-enso.com).

+This package works exclusively within the [Enso](https://github.com/laravel-enso/Enso) ecosystem.

+The front end assets that utilize this api are present in the [ui](https://github.com/enso-ui/ui) package.

 [![Watch the demo](https://laravel-enso.github.io/activitylog/screenshots/bulma_051_thumb.png)](https://laravel-enso.github.io/activitylog/videos/bulma_activity_log.mp4)

 <sup>click on the photo to view a short demo in compatible browsers</sup>

+## Installation

+Comes pre-installed in Enso.

+## Demo

+For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)

 ## Features